Last Updated: December 16, 2024

 Be prepared to file a tax return every year, usually in March, for the Business Enterprise Tax and Business Profits Tax; these taxes apply only to businesses with a certain income threshold, which varies from year to year.

-Also, expect to register with the state and federal governments if you’re in a regulated industry, like food service, timber, or tobacco.
+Also, expect to register with the state and federal governments if you’re in a regulated industry, such as food service, timber, or tobacco.

 For Employers